jvde-github/AIS-catcher/README.md

 Building instructions are provided below for many systems.
 Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

-A Windows binary version of **v0.37** is available (see below table).
-If you have the SDRPlay API installed and want SDRPlay support, a seperate executable is provided.
+A Windows binary version of **v0.37** is available (see below table) with and without SDRPlay support (which requires a running SDRPlay API).
 First time RTL-SDR users on Windows will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 Running ``AIS-catcher`` should be a simple matter of unpacking the ZIP file in one directory and start the executable on the command line with the required parameters or by clicking ``start.bat`` which you can edit with Notepad to set desired parameters.

 Recent releases:
  | Version | Win32  | x64 |  Win32 + SDRPlay | x64 + SDRPlay |